RoadieHQ/marketing-site/content/blog/aws-gke-token-exchange/index.md

 # GetCallerIdentity

 In a lot of cases when working with cloud providers, it is difficult to grasp exactly the identity a service might be using.
-In many cases an identity may change due to a specific behaviour.AWS provides an easy mechanism for this and it is controlled by the Security Token Service (or STS).
+In many cases an identity may change due to a specific behaviour.
+AWS provides an easy mechanism for this and it is controlled by the Security Token Service (or STS).
 More specifically the GetCallerIdentity API.
 This here returns details on the caller.
 This includes the unique Identity and Management (IAM) name (ARN).
-Using this arn, we are able to pinpoint a user and or a service.
+Using this ARN, we are able to pinpoint a user and or a service.
 This can be valuable when trying to confirm the identity of a user.

 # GCP